 |Planning your work||

-The new planning experience provides an interactive and more intuitive interface for you to view and manage the issues in your plans.
+The improved interface has been redesigned to be interactive and more intuitive interface.
+This helps you view and manage the issues in your plans faster and more efficiently.

 In the roadmap view of your plan, you have the following sections: